AXA becomes the first insurer to offer VHIS product on HKTVmall

 Customers can enjoy protection anytime, anywhere with premium discount up to 14.5%

-HONG KONG, June 1, 2021 /PRNewswire/ -- AXA Hong Kong and Macau ("AXA") today announced the new partnership with HKTVmall, the 24-hour online shopping mall operated by Hong Kong Television Network Company Limited ("HKTV") to offer AXA WiseGuard Medical Insurance Plan ("AXA WiseGuard") on its platform.
+HONG KONG SAR - Media OutReach - 1 June 2021 - AXA Hong Kong and Macau ("AXA") today announced the new partnership with HKTVmall, the 24-hour online shopping mall operated by Hong Kong Television Network Company Limited ("HKTV") to offer AXA WiseGuard Medical Insurance Plan ("AXA WiseGuard") on its platform.
 AXA WiseGuard is the first Voluntary Health Insurance Scheme (VHIS) product available on HKTVmall, providing customers with easy access to health protection on HKTVmall website or mobile app anytime and anywhere in Hong Kong.

 For details of the product, including terms and conditions, please refer to the product brochure and policy provision.